prunepytest/prunepytest/README.md

   - **How does this compare to [`pytest-testmon`](https://testmon.org/)?**
   testmon is the only other attempt I am aware of to solve the problem of selecting a minimal safe set of tests to run based on modified files.
-It's design is based on detailed code coverage data, which has the potential to more aggressively prune the test set.
+Its design is based on detailed code coverage data, which has the potential to more aggressively prune the test set.
 However, it has a number of significant drawbacks:
     * testmon requires enabling code coverage with [`coverage.py`](https://coverage.readthedocs.io/),